 Based on the results of the Scoping Study the Company is moving to immediately initiate a Definitive Feasibility Study, with results expected in the second half of 2013.

 Tungsten Mining NL is focused on the rapid evaluation and development of its Kilba Tungsten Project, north of Perth in Western Australia.
 Kilba has the potential to host a high-grade tungsten deposit that could support an economic mining project.
+Tungsten received positive results from a Scoping Study in June 2013 and has moved to initiate a definitive feasibility study.
 Fully permitted, with in-fill drilling ongoing for a maiden JORC-compliant resource estimate and all of the necessary engineering work completed by July, 2013, the Kilba project could be up and running as soon as Q4 2014.

 The project features simple open pit mining and a high rate of metal recovery during processing, and is a short lead time, low capital cost proposition.